DariusVPrice/Price_CompSci/README.md

 # https://new.express.adobe.com/published/urn:aaid:sc:US:603cc659-fc75-488c-9a89-637e89816f7e?promoid=Y69SGM5H&mv=other

-# Below is my additionvisualization flowchart, This visualization represents two variables being added and divided by two to give the user the sum of the two variables outputted into variable z
+# Below is my additionvisualization flowchart, This visualization represents two variables being added and divided by two to give the user the sum of the two variables outputted into variable z that reads an average of 2 numbers

 [AdditionVisualization.pdf](https://github.com/DariusVPrice/Price_CompSci/files/13336261/AdditionVisualization.pdf)

 # Below is a screenshot of my Python script